GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

 <p>Input your starting balance, the bedrock of your trading journey.
 This forms the basis for calculating risk across multiple trades.</p>

 ### 3. Risk Percentage: Balancing Act
 <p>Specify your risk tolerance as a percentage of your initial balance.
-This crucial step sets the stage for intelligent position sizing.</p>
+This crucial step sets the stage for intelligent position sizing calculation.</p>

 ### 4. Stop Loss: Guarding Your Investments
 <p>Define your stop loss in pips.
 This acts as a safety net, limiting potential losses and safeguarding your capital.</p>